 Avocados contain potassium and monounsaturated fats, which are friendly to the heart.

-A half of a medium-sized avocado comes with 9 grams of carbs, out of which 7 grams are fiber.
+Half of a medium-sized avocado comes with 9 grams of carbs, out of which 7 grams is fiber.

 Replacing animal fats with plant-based fats can help reduce your triglyceride and cholesterol levels.